oskarrough/codesandnotes/content/_drafts/to-be-written.md

 ---
-title: "Topics to write about"
+title: To be written
 ---

+Topics I'd like to write about.

 > I understand the basics of building a page regarding layout.
 It's more the small gaps that get me.
 I spend 30 minutes googling something because an element isn't placed right.
 Personally it'd be great to see a few pages created and the decisions behind each component.